garywoodfine/software-design-patterns/SimpleFactoryPattern/README.md

 This approach helps to keep issues of data dependence separated from the classes' useful methods.

-The post [Simple Factory Pattern](https://garywoodfine.com/simple-factory-pattern/) appeared first on [Gary Woodfine](https://garywoodfine.com).
+The post [Simple Factory Pattern](https://garywoodfine.com/simple-factory-pattern/) appeared first on [Gary Woodfine](https://garywoodfine.com) and is also available on [Dev.to](https://dev.to/gary_woodfine/simple-factory-pattern-in-c-and-net-core-3263)..